 The investor behavior gap has been narrowing over the past decade.

 A more recent update to the Morningstar report looking at 2008 to 2018 shows that the investor behavior gap has decreased over the past decade.
 Could that be due to better investor behavior or less severe provocation of investor emotions in the decade-long bull market?
 No one knows.

 High-income professionals have the potential for good baseline gamma ray tolerance – but are not immune.

 A young professional with a long and lucrative career ahead of them should have good risk capacity.
 Most also have pretty good self-discipline and impulse control.
 Those traits are selected for through our training.
 That should give us good risk tolerance.
 However, we are still human and subject to emotions.
-Further, the equanimity in our professional lives dealing with other people’s problems often does not always translate to dealing with our own.
+Further, the equanimity in our professional lives dealing with other people’s problems often does not translate to dealing with our own.
 In fact, doctors may behave more irrationally regarding money.

 The other issue that we realize as we age is that we may not have the long career that we were banking on.
 Our careers could get truncated by illness, family illness, burn-out, or the draw of other interests.
 We can buy insurance against some of those hazards, but not all of them.
 Physicians can retire early through planning or by having their plans unexpectedly changed for them.

 As we age, our investment horizon before needing the money shortens and our ability to work like a beast to make up losses diminishes.
 Even if we have grown such a large portfolio that we can tolerate market fluctuations without touching our capital, the fear of loss from a hard-won large portfolio can still be a powerful emotion.